Decision Wheel - Spin the Wheel to Choose

 - You want a page framed around name selection specifically.

 Need a structured weighted comparison?
 Try the Decision Matrix.
 Need deeper entry editing?
 Try the Picker Wheel.
 If your list is mainly people, switch to Wheel of Names.
+If you are deciding between the broader decision flow and the more customizable utility version, read Decision Wheel vs Picker Wheel.

 Frequently Asked Questions